byNickes/StatisticsHomeworks/homework4/4_ra.md

 What seen in a mathematical way can be written in code as shown in the next block of code. \
 The object "r" is the viewport in which we want to represent a point represented by (X_World, Y_World).
 The variables MinX, MaxX, MinY and MaxY are defined as their homonyms above.
 In this case the values accepted range from 0 to 250 for both X and Y. \
 The two functions apply to a value, represented in the real world window, the trasformation to represent it in the viewport.
-There is one function for the X-axis values and one for Y-axis value.
+There is one function for the X-axis values and one for Y-axis values.

 {% highlight C# %}
 public int MinX = 0;